amcajal/go-cyclic-number/README.md

 Second version: statements working as tests have been moved from "main.go" file to proper "_test.go" file.
 Creation of test cases is quite easy.
 Followed the tutorial at https://go.dev/doc/tutorial/add-a-test

+Third version: a "resources usage" test is added to the cyclic_test.go, in order to retrieve profiling information.
+Profiling in go is quite easy with the "go test <profiling-flags>" and "go tool pprof".
+Profiling performed follown tutorial at https://golangdocs.com/profiling-in-golang